adityamwagh/3d-object-detection/README.md

 Download the data folder and the weights folder (Must use an NYU Affiliated Email): [Dataset and Weights](https://drive.google.com/drive/folders/1Msf2P5aSV1Xha-DPwiJ9K24v5gAdqxpG).
 The dataset has been proprocessed to generate the required file format.

 ### Dataset
+- Make a folder named `data` in the root of `fast3d`.
-- Unzip the `kitti.zip` folder into data.
+- Unzip the `kitti.zip` folder into `data`.
 The folder structure should look like this:

 ```